certified septic inspections

 In 2006, the State of Arizona enacted a law that requires a septic inspection be performed and a transfer of ownership filed for all properties with on-site wastewater treatment facilities (septic systems).
 This law requires all system inspectors to be NAWT trained and certified.
 This certification process ensures that all inspectors have the necessary experience to perform a septic inspection properly.

-JT's inspectors are NAWT certified and have years of experience installing new systems and doing routine repair work on sewer lines, septic tanks and leach fields.
+JT's inspectors are NAWT certified and have years of experience installing new systems and completing routine repair work on sewer lines, septic tanks and conventional and alternate disposal areas.

 A typical septic inspection includes the following on-site procedures: